Ricardo2450/Class-5a-demo/README.md

 - In the submission area, paste a link to your GitHub repo for this project.
 - Add a comment to this Canvas submission with answers to the following questions.
   - How did this go, overall?
+  * Really bad.
+It was difficult to understand what it was I was trying to do.
+I feel like we didn't go over this enough for me to understand and go off on my own to do it.
+Justin did do his best to explain it and it kinda clicked but not as much as I would have liked.
   - What observations or questions do you have about what you've learned so far?
+  * I want to know how functions and broken down more.
+Question 3 and 4 I was totally lost on how to do it.
   - How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
+  * It took me like three and half hours.
+That was only because I had a lot of help with my partners and TA Justin.

+  ### Partners
+  * Aubrey
+  * Angelos